symfony/ux/src/TwigComponent/src/Resources/doc/index.rst

 Fetching Services
 -----------------

-Let's create a more complex example: a “featured products” component.
+Let's create a more complex example: a "featured products" component.
 You *could* choose to pass an array of Product objects into the ``component()`` function and set those on a ``$products`` property.
 But instead, let's allow the component to do the work of executing the